-The Group's Lithium Ion Motive Battery Business produces Lithium Ion motive battery which can replace conventional vehicles that use fossil fuels with new energy vehicles.
+The Group's Lithium Ion Motive Battery Business produces lithium ion motive battery which can replace conventional vehicles that use fossil fuels with new energy vehicles.
 Our business can indirectly help to reduce GHG emissions from conventional vehicles for environmental protection.
-The increase in GHG scope 1 emissions in 2021 was mainly due to the increased usage of petrol-consuming vehicles in the Lithium Ion Motive Battery Business during the year.
-The increase in GHG scope 2 emissions in 2021 was mainly attributable to the increase in the revenue generated from Lithium Ion Motive Battery Business during the year.
-The Group will strive to reduce the emission of GHG by 10% by 2025.
+The GHG scope 1 emissions in 2023 slightly increased due to the increase in production volume which caused an increase in the use of diesel-consuming vehicles in the Lithium Ion Motive Battery Business and during the reporting period.
+The increase in GHG scope 2 emissions in 2023 was mainly due to the increase in production volume of the Lithium Ion Motive Battery Business during the reporting period.
+The Group will strive to reduce the emission of GHG by 10% by 2025 as compared with 2020.